ispras/qdt/README.md

 ```bash
 sudo apt-get build-dep qemu
 ```

+Note that, this will not work for Windows.
+Building of QEMU under Windows is based on [MinGW](http://www.mingw.org/).
+But MinGW preparation explanation is complicated and is not for this text.

 A good practice is to use out-of-source tree build.
 And this manual follows it.